8 Essential Foot Care Tips for Improved Health in Seniors

 Catching early warning signs can help you and your older adult take quick action to prevent medical complications down the line.

-8. Promote circulation
+8. Promote foot circulation

 Older adults who suffer from chronic illnesses like diabetes, peripheral artery disease, or conditions that limit mobility may experience reduced circulation in their lower legs and feet.